MrBobNl/BobVPN/README.md

 # BobVPN
-Custom implementation of OpenVPN (usermanagement, server and multi-arch)
+Custom implementation of OpenVPN (usermanagement, server, multi-arch and ddns)

 Work in proces!
 It works but stil needs adjustment hardcoded!
-If you are using Visual Studio Code, install the extension: Todo Tree. you will get a tree on your left bar with what you need to fill in.
+If you are using Visual Studio Code, install the extension: Todo Tree. you will get a tree on your left bar with what you need to fill in before the build.

 # Introduction
 Your looking for an managed OpenVPN with an usermanagement in there that works multi-arch?
 Stop looking! :D